zelloptt/zello-android-client-sdk/README.md

 ### Switching user accounts

-If the ZelloWork app already has a user account configured and signed in, the SDK will connect to the existing user session so no repeat sign in is necessary.
+If the Zello Work app already has a user account configured and signed in, the SDK will connect to the existing user session so no repeat sign in is necessary.
 When needed, you can programmatically sign in Zello to the desired user account or sign out to stop the active session:

 ```java
 Zello.getInstance().signOut(); // Signs out the current user